Investor Action on the Human Rights Crisis in the Uyghur Region

 - Complete a mapping of company's value chain (upstream suppliers and downstream distributors, customers and users), in and outside of China, to identify direct and indirect business relationships that are connected to the Uyghur Region including those that use the company’s products and/or services;

-- Publicly disclosing efforts and progress on the above, including on how company is working with affected rights holders in determining remedy.
+- Publicly disclosing efforts and progress on the above, including on how company is working with affected rights holders in determining remedy; and

 - Corporate Engagement: The Investor Alliance is coordinating a focused engagement by investors with their portfolio companies who may have value chains that are connected to the human rights crisis in and from the Uyghur Region

-- US$3.14 trillion in assets under management and advisement
+- over US$5 trillion in assets under management

 - Collaboration with Civil Society:

-- The Coalition to End Uyghur Forced Labor, consisting of civil society organizations, Uyghur human rights groups and trade unions, are united to end state-sponsored forced labor and other egregious human rights abuses against people from the Uyghur Region.
-The Coalition has issued a Call to Action to apparel companies that requires apparel signatory companies to disengage from business relationships that are connected to forced labor and other abuses in the Uyghur Region, as it relates to cotton and cotton-products.
+- The Coalition to End Uyghur Forced Labour, consisting of civil society organizations, Uyghur human rights groups and trade unions, united to end state-sponsored forced labor and other egregious human rights abuses against people from the Uyghur Region.
+The Coalition had in July 2020, issued a Call to Action to apparel companies that requires apparel signatory companies to disengage from business relationships that are connected to forced labor and other abuses in the Uyghur Region, as it relates to cotton and cotton-products.

 - Outreach to International Organizations:

-- On International Human Rights Day, the Investor Alliance sent a letter to the UN High Commissioner for Human Rights in support of a UN-led independent investigation to report, monitor and document the situation in the Uyghur Region, in line with similar calls by civil society and human rights experts.
+- On International Human Rights Day in 2020, the Investor Alliance sent a letter to the UN High Commissioner for Human Rights in support of a UN-led independent investigation to report, monitor and document the situation in the Uyghur Region, in line with similar calls by civil society and human rights experts.
 Reports on findings from such investigations will inform investors’ and companies’ human rights due diligence processes.
+On August 31, 2022, the Office of the UN High Commissioner for Human Rights issued a UN Report which found that China’s treatment of Turkic Muslims in the remote region of Xinjiang “may constitute international crimes, in particular crimes against humanity.”

 - Outreach to Policy Makers and Governments: